HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/testing/nunit.md

 ## Attributes

-Use the <code>Ignore</code> attribute to ignore a test in text execution.
+Use the <code>[Ignore]</code> attribute to ignore a test in text execution.

-Category attribute can be used to sort the unit tests.
+The <code>[Category]</code> attribute can be used to sort the unit tests.

-TestCase attribute to provide data.
+Use the <code>[TestCase]</code> attribute to provide data, see the examples in [HelmerDemo - NUnit unit tests](https://github.com/HelmerDenDekker/HelmerDemo.WebShopDemo/blob/rd-unittests/src/Services/Tests/WSD.Catalog.Domain.UnitTests.nUnit/CatalogItemLogicTests.cs)

+The <code>[Values]</code> attribute generates automatic test scenarios for all possible input combination, however be careful with Asserts when using this.
+It is really nice to use this in Test Driven Development, combined with the <code>[Range]</code> attribute to generate your input.

 ## Assert in NUnit